 PAWS is the Personal Access Web System for students and faculty at USA.
 PAWS allows you to register for classes, view your student account information, view your class schedule, conduct a degree evaluation, and do many other things.
 You will access PAWS with your Student ID and password.

-If you are considering taking courses at another college or university while still enrolled at USA, please check with the Advising Center to insure the credits will transfer, and to get the appropriate Transient Credit Approval form.
+If you are considering taking courses at another college or university while still enrolled at USA, please check with the A&S Student Academic Service Center to insure the credits will transfer, and to get the appropriate Transient Credit Approval form.
 Note that generally, courses in the major area of concentration cannot be taken elsewhere.

 The Transient Credit Approval form will indicate that you are a student in good standing at USA (have at least a 2.0 GPA), and it will list the course(s) you plan to take at the other institution as well as the equivalent USA course(s).
 Once processed, a copy of the Transient Credit Approval will be sent to you to submit with your application to the other institution and to the Registrar’s Office at USA.
 It is your responsibility to ensure the Transient Credit Approval form is received by the other institution.

-Students should allow a minimum of 2 weeks for the A & S Advising Center to process the Transient Credit Approval request.
+Students should allow a minimum of 2 weeks for the A&S Student Academic Service Center to process the Transient Credit Approval request.

 After completing the course(s) at the other institution, you must request that institution to send an official transcript to USA or else the course(s) will not appear on your USA transcript.